Gelfand-Fuchs cohomology in algebraic geometry and factorization algebras: Introduction

 .2cm

 Finally, in Chapter \ref{sec:top-pic} we compare the algebro-geometric theory with the topological one.
-We start by outlining a general procedure of comparison in \S \ref{subsec:D!-e2n}.
-We make a particular emphasis the holonomic regular case, when we can pass between de Rham cohomology on the Zariski topology (which will eventually be related to the purely algebraic object $H^\bullet_\Lie(T(X))$) and the topological cohomology on the complex topology (which will be eventually related to the cohomology of $\Sect(\ul Y_X/X_\an)$).
+After recalling in \S \ref{subsec:C-oo-infty} the concept of $C^\oo$-factorization algebras in the $\oo$-categorical context \cite{lurie-ha} \cite{ginot}, we outline a general procedure of comparison in \S \ref{subsec:D!-e2n}.
+We make a particular emphasis the holonomic regular case, when we can pass between de Rham cohomology on the Zariski topology (which will eventually be related to the purely algebraic object $H^\bullet_\Lie(T(X))$) and the cohomology on the complex topology (which will be eventually related to the cohomology of $\Sect(\ul Y_X/X_\an)$).
 In \S \ref{subsec:case-tan} we specialize to the case of the tangent bundle where, as we show, the factorization algebra $\psi(\wc\Cc^\bullet)$ is indeed holonomic regular.
-This allows us to identify the corresponding locally constant factorization algebra and in \S \ref{subsec:main-res} we prove our main result, Theorem \ref{thm:main}.
-The final \S \ref{subsec:explicit} contains some explicit computations of $H^\bullet_\Lie(T(X))$ following from Theorem \ref{thm:main}.
+This allows us to identify the corresponding locally constant factorization algebra and in \S \ref{subsec:main-res} we prove our main result, \autoref{thm:main}.
+The final \S \ref{subsec:explicit} contains some explicit computations of $H^\bullet_\Lie(T(X))$ following from \autoref{thm:main}.

-\paragraph{Acknowledgements.} We are grateful to D. Gaitsgory, B. L. Feigin, J. Francis, A. Khoroshkin, D. Lejay, F. Petit, M. Robalo and E. Vasserot for useful discussions.
+\paragraph{Acknowledgements.} We are grateful to D. Gaitsgory, B. L. Feigin, J. Francis, A. Khoroshkin, D. Lejay, L. Miaskiwskyi, F. Petit, M. Robalo and E. Vasserot for useful discussions and correspondence.
 We also thank G. Ginot for his careful reading of the draft and his precious comments.
+Our further gratitude is due to the referees for their numerous remarks that helped us improve the exposition.

 The research of the second author was supported by World Premier International Research Center Initiative (WPI Initiative), MEXT, Japan and by the IAS School of Mathematics.